Create a Windows VM by using Azure VM Image Builder

 Note

-Don't delete the staging resource group directly.
-First, delete the image template artifact, which causes the staging resource group to be deleted.
+If deletion is required, don't delete the staging resource group directly.
+First, delete the image template artifact, which subsequently will delete the staging resource group.
+Otherwise, the image template may enter a failed state.

 If the service reports a failure when you submit the image configuration template, do the following: